brockwc/pern-auth-frontend/README.md

 For this project we had a few plans that we didn't quite get to.
 With the time alloted we just weren't able to implement those features into the final product, but we hope to include them with future updates.
 Here is what we had in mind.
 - Allowing the logged in user to favorite
 - Theme changes based on the type of tea the user is reading on.

+## Special Thanks To...
+Without these people, the app would not be where it is today!

+Instructors and TAs
+- Brock Whitbread-Cole
+- James Sinkler
+- Jacob Kleiman
+- Seanny Phoenix